vasilyprokopov/digitalocean-diagrams/README.md

 ![DigitalOcean Services Overview](https://lucid.app/publicSegments/view/51b93be1-e8ef-4559-bc66-33ff48ad1f99/image.png)

 DigitalOcean offers four deployment options for applications:
-1. **Droplets (Virtual Machines):** Customers fully manage both the operating system and the application.
+1. **Droplet (Virtual Machine):** Customers fully manage both the operating system and the application.
 2. **Managed Kubernetes:** Customers share cluster management responsibilities with DigitalOcean and fully control the applications.
 3. **App Platform:** Customers supply the application code or container image, which is then deployed in a container environment managed by DigitalOcean.
 4. **Functions:** Customers provide the function code, and DigitalOcean handles the entire serverless runtime environment, including scaling.